 Have you heard about Annecy?!
 After Lyon and Rennes we are taking you to another beautiful and romantic town in the Rhone-Alpes region of southeast France.
 Also called the “Venice of the Alps“, this picturesque representation comes from its two canals and the river lying through the old city.
 With the proximity of the fresh and a wonderful azure color lake, winter resorts and the renovation of its castle, Annecy has become a must-see destination of France.

-Let’s brunch at Sur Les Pas De La Petite Botte – which is a cute cosy café with a great choice of hot and cold beverages as well as homemade goodies from muffins to savoury cakes and flans.
+Let’s brunch at Sur Les Pas De La Petite Botte – which is a cute cozy café with a great choice of hot and cold beverages as well as homemade goodies from muffins to savory cakes and flans.
 This is also a nice place to catch up on a travel book or just unwind and chat.
 Before leaving, grab a last croissant and hit the pavement!

 It is simply stunning.
 It has something for everyone, whether it’s just to kick back and enjoy its majesty, to take part in any number of various waterborne activities or hiking around its edge.
 Each minute spent will leave you wanting more!

 8p.m.
 Dinner at the luxurious restaurant 1er Mets

 Yes, you need a reservation!
 Like any other very good restaurant, you better call before showing up.
 No English menu, however English speaking staff.
 Owned by a French young couple from the region, you’ll find great contemporary French cuisine – everything cooked to precision, traditional dishes with a little touch of difference e.g. the coconut milk and parsnip emulsion as an amuse bouche.

 End this wonderful day in Annecy by walking by the town hall that is very close and admire it under the moonlight.